rdkcentral/Thunder/README.md

 # Thunder
 A C++ platform abstraction layer for generic functionality.

 It can be built successfully on both Linux and Windows.
-After making sure you have the dependencies sorted out, go to the proper OS section:
+First, make sure you have the dependencies sorted out, and then go to the proper OS section:
 * [Linux Build](#Linux)
 * [Windows Build](#Windows)